NCAS-CMS/cf-python/docs/source/tutorial.rst

 .. http://docutils.sourceforge.net/docs/ref/rst/directives.html#list-table

+.. note:: **This version of cf is for Python 3 only**, and there are
-.. note:: There are :ref:`incompatible differences between versions
+          :ref:`incompatible differences between versions 2.x and 3.x
-          2.x and 3.x <2_to_3_changes>`.
-For version 2.x
+          <2_to_3_changes>`.
+For version 2.x documentation, see the
-          documentation, see the `documentation archive
+          `documentation archive
           <https://cfpython.bitbucket.io/docs/archive.html>`_.

 .. contents::